keithmburu/courses/2020-compling/syllabus.md

 ### Assignment Submission

 Assignments will be submitted to Moodle unless otherwise specified.
 Assignments not conforming to the specified guidelines will be returned ungraded, and a late penalty will be applied.

+All written assignments and reports must be written in Markdown or LaTeX.
+The final project report must be written in LaTeX using a template for a major computational linguistics venue (ACL, EMNLP, Computational Linguistics, etc.).

 ### Late Policy